wavly/shawty/README.md

 ## Contributing

-We welcome contributions to this project!
+We welcome any contributions to this project!
 For guidelines on how to contribute, please refer to the [CONTRIBUTING.md](.github/CONTRIBUTING.md) file.

 ## LICENSE